smiddy-001/bookm-parser/README.md

 Converted from .conf to .yml just because I like yaml more and It looks like nested items get more readable (https://yaml.org/spec/1.2.2/#example-compact-nested-mapping) which I want because I want to use yaml instead of csv as the final export.
 It is a smaller file than json and html so it should mean the bookmarks load faster anyways so I see no issue with converting... yet...

-css colour variables are now stored in the .yml (YAML) file and have been connected together into the css so it should all be a bit smoother.
+css colour variables are now stored in the .yml (YAML) file, have not been connected with css variables yet.

 [website now has its own seperated documentation](./bookmark-tab/README.md)

 ### Next Steps
+- Remake orginal website in nextjs
+- Date and time fetcher
+- connect the config file to css variables + some config for date time formats and such?
+- Implement Foldered data from a csv
+- Searchbar? - at least decide what you will be doing when it comes to searching for links and keywords and such
+- Does the json to csv need fixed or was csv not the best idea for foldered data in the first place? offer alternative solutions

+## 16/5/23

+### Overview
+???

+### Next Steps
+- ???